ccamara/reveal-hugo/content/2021-09-24-warwick-srse_interview/_index.md

 {{% note %}}

-I have designed this session trying to address your request + showcase some things I've done.
+I have designed this session as an introduction to research tools.

-Given the time I'm given this is an introductory session which aims to give an overview of Research tools and learn by example.
+Also, since it is my understanding that CIM students may have very different programming knowledge,

+It has two parts:
+1. an introductory part where no prior knowledge is required
+2. 2nd part aimed to learn by example which provides a more technical overview.

+Due to time constraints I won't be able to further develop it, but each topic could be developed in one or more sessions.

+I hope it has the right balance of skillsets.

 {{% /note %}}